-This Explanatory Note does not advocate for a particular approach to groundwater modelling and uncertainty analysis.
+This Explanatory Note does not advocate for a particular approach of groundwater modelling and uncertainty analysis.
 It rather illustrates how different approaches can be justified, depending on the project and risk context, and points to advantages and drawbacks of different approaches.
-The three main categories of uncertainty analysis approaches (scenario analysis, linear analysis and ensemble methods) introduced in the previous EN on uncertainty analysis (Middlemis and Peeters, 2018) are still relevant.
-Sensitivity analysis can complement an uncertainty analysis by providing insight into the model behaviour, but is not an alternative to uncertainty analysis.
-Recent years have seen more development of practical approaches of uncertainty analysis for groundwater modelling, for instance through the GMDSI.
-It is expected that coming years will see more development of new approaches.
-The EN therefore focuses on particular aspects of the uncertainty analysis that require careful design, execution and review, regardless of the approach chosen.
+It also highlights particular aspects of the uncertainty analysis that require careful design, execution and review.
 These can be summarised as:

-- What is the quantity of interest to the decision-maker? - What are the main sources of uncertainty to the quantity of interest? - How do system knowledge and historical observations constrain or condition the quantity of interest (the key prediction(s) for informing decisions)?
+- What is the quantity of interest (key prediction) to the decision maker? - What are the main sources of uncertainty to the quantity of interest? - How do system knowledge and historical observations constrain or condition the quantity of interest (the key prediction(s) for informing decisions)?